Wee Georgie Wood comes to Sheffield – see the Press release at the bottom of this page.

 There is nothing quite like the raw power inherent in the silence of a steam-powered machine.
 A well tuned steam engine merely hisses as it turns over; none of the rumbles, explosions, and growls associated with the internal combustion machines of the time!
 Of course, a steam machine with both the engine and boiler together can get noisy, as the bark of the exhaust up the chimney and the roar of the fire give indication of their presence.
 Indeed you will often hear the phrase “the romance of steam” but never “the romance of diesel” – it just doesn’t sound right!
 SteamFest is all about the “romance of steam”.

-The 1906 Krauss steam engine is now 116 years old, and will provide train rides across the SteamFest site.
+The Krauss steam engine built in Germany in1906, is now well over a hundred years, and will provide train rides across the SteamFest site.
 It will be joined by steam traction engines, steam road rollers, and veteran farm tractors, together with many working displays of a heritage nature, including vintage rural machinery, and an old-time general store.
 Take a trip back in time to the days of our grandparents, with displays of a working model quarry, horse-drawn coaches and wagons, vintage cars and bikes, shingle splitting demonstrations, and many craft displays.

 Kids will be well entertained with military re-enactors, exotic chooks, live snakes, face painting, model-car racing, archery, mini car rides, jumping castles, a tug-of-war with a steam roller, and other novelty items.
 The entire family will enjoy the grand parade of all mobile machinery after lunch on each day.